 Keep in mind, I’m not saying SSRIs have no place in nursing homes.
 They might.
-But it is important to understand all of the risks so that doctors can chose which patients should be taking the medication.
+But it is important to understand all the risks so that doctors can choose which patients should be taking the medication.

 Anyone with family members who have depression and dementia should likewise be concerned.
 It might be a good idea to check with your doctor to find out if there are better medication alternatives for the nursing home resident you love.

 In nursing home residents, tricyclic antidepressants and benzodiazepines are commonly prescribed safely and effectively.
 But there is no question that prescribing tricyclic and other heterocyclic antidepressants is associated with an increased risk of falls.